igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 ### Delay Measurement using Delay Bit

-When the Delay Bit is used, a passive observer can use delay samples directly and avoid inherent ambiguities in the calculation of the RTT as can be seen in spin bit analysis.
+When the Delay bit is used, a passive observer can use delay samples directly and avoid inherent ambiguities in the calculation of the RTT as can be seen in Spin bit analysis.

 #### RTT Measurement

-The delay sample generation process ensures that only one packet marked with the delay bit set to 1 runs back and forth between two endpoints per round trip time.
+The delay sample generation process ensures that only one packet marked with the Delay bit set to 1 runs back and forth between two endpoints per round trip time.
 To determine the RTT measurement of a flow, an on-path passive observer computes the time difference between two delay samples observed in a single direction.